Krish-Parekh/NSS/README.md

   * [x]  Core member can create activity
   * [x]  Non-Core member can only view activity
 * [x] Create , Update , Delete (activity / event) organised by committee.
-* [x] Assign to task to member like email photo or report
+* [x] Assign task to member like email photo or report

 ## Video Walkthrough